odoo/documentation/content/developer/howtos/rdtraining/16_guidelines_pr.rst

 **Everyone reads your commit messages!**

-The commit message is very important, follow the :ref:`Developer guidelines <reference/guidelines/git>`.
+The commit message is very important, follow the :ref:`Git guidelines
+<contributing/development/git_guidelines>`.

 Push your new branch to your development repository: